zingale/phy504/_sources/cxx-matrix-example.rst.txt

   elements -- this can potentially be unsafe if we try to access beyond the limits of a row.
 We'll fix this later.

+* Both of our operations involve sums over elements -- we are careful to first initialize the sum to ``0`` before adding to it.